epsiloneight/playbook/README.md

 HTTP caching
 Page caching is the heaviest handed technique we have, but if we can cache an entire page and push it into a CDN, that will be the fastest option.

-Error Tracking
+## Error Tracking

-We use Airbrake Bug Tracker (Free-$25/month).
+Unless otherwise specified by the client, we use Airbrake Bug Tracker (Free-$25/month).

 ## Transactional Email

-We use SendGrid (Free-$400/month) to have our application deliver email to users, known as transactional email.
+Unless otherwise specified by the client, we use SendGrid (Free-$400/month) to have our application deliver email to users, known as transactional email.

 Examples of transactional email are: